 For the first couple months, I added more tasks than I closed.
 The scope of the project seemed like it would grow unbounded, but then it leveled off.
 Today, I closed the last task.
 Amazing, and it wasn’t that hard, because we at least had an agreed-upon task tracker.
-I just needed to feed it.
+I just needed to tend it.

 Some features I like: